GenEpi-psych-UMG/Two_Step_Imputation/README.md

 Prefix= Cohort_A_chr
 Suffix= .vcf.gz

+PLEASE NOTE:
-Note that the Pathway doesn't end with "/"
+- the Pathway doesn't end with "/"

-Save the table always incsv format
+- Better to use other text editors to update Cohorts_Info.csv rather than microsoft excel

+After updating Cohorts_Info.csv, make sure that it was saved in csv format.

 2. config.sh
 Contains pathway and parameters needed for this pipeline, it is required to update the pathways of the working directory of the repository and other softwares in this file. there are other parameters incuded like number of used cpus and ietration rounds for imputation that can work without modifications but still modifiable according to the imputation's specific needs.